 50% international students

-Watch the video of European Criminal Justice in a Global Context
+This LLM in European Criminal Justice in a Global Context offers you:

 We challenge our students to examine how criminal justice systems can adapt to the shifting and changing demands those systems face nowadays.